 If your pet already suffers from different kinds of anxiety such as noise, separation, situational, or behavioral anxiety, then chances are their anxiety might increase as they age.
 Not to mention, pain, inflammation, and lack of sleep are known to contribute to anxiety as well.

 There may be some remedial things you can do, though.
-A study involving stressed-induced mice showed that CBD oil not only reduced their stress and anxiety, but it also improved their overall mood and wellbeing.
-This is great news for our senior pets, as the calming effects of CBD could potentially help ease their anxious thoughts and behaviors.
+A study – “An Update on Safety and Side Effects of Cannabidiol: A Review of Clinical Data and Relevant Animal Studies” – involving stressed-induced mice showed that CBD oil was not only effective for their stress and anxiety, but it also helped with their overall mood and wellbeing.
+This is great news for our senior pets, as the calming effects of CBD may help maintain a normal and relaxes disposition.
 That could mean trips to the store, or leaving for work, without worrying if Fido may be a nervous wreck by the time you get home.

 Note: Consider trying our Broad Spectrum Hemp & Coconut Oil for dogs and cats (comes in various strengths).